djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 A small site is easy to manage.
-If you only get a few hundred hits a day, and your site ins't especially complicated, it's easy to keep a handle on what is going on.
+If you only get a few hundred hits a day, and your site isn't especially complicated, it's easy to keep a handle on what is going on.

 However, the larger your site gets, the more important it is to get